wmata-info/fare-calculation/README.md

 ## Overview

 The DC Metro API, hosted at `api.dcmet.ro`, offers a streamlined and efficient way to access real-time transit data.
 Built on FastAPI and SQLite3, this API integrates seamlessly with WMATA data, ensuring accuracy and timeliness.
-Our goal is to provide a user-friendly, accessible experience for developers and end-users alike.
+We aim to provide a user-friendly, accessible experience for developers and end-users alike.

 ### Features